-What is the name of the mushroom that emits smoke.
-Raincoat mushroom.
+What is the name of the mushroom that produces smoke?
+Mushroom raincoat.
 How to feed the whole family with one mushroom.
 Mushroom soup with puffballs

-Wolf tobacco or puffball mushroom belongs to the most common mushrooms.
+Wolfsbane or puffball mushroom is one of the most common mushrooms.
 Mycologists have calculated that about 60 species of raincoats grow on earth, of which about 20 species grow in our country.
-Among them are spherical (rounded), pear-shaped, prickly, sessile, golovachs, etc. The most common raincoats are round or pear-shaped and golovachs with a spherical head on a cylindrical leg (the head and leg make up a single fruiting body of the fungus).
-The pulp at a young age is white, with a pleasant smell, quite elastic, easily separated from the skin.
-The leg of the spherical and pear-shaped raincoat is not pronounced, it reaches a height of 5-12 cm with a thickness of 3-4 cm.
+Among them are spherical (round), pear-shaped, spiny, sessile, bigheads, etc. The most common are round or pear-shaped puffballs and bigheads with a spherical head on a cylindrical stalk (the head and stalk make up a single fruiting body of the mushroom).
+The pulp at a young age is white, with a pleasant smell, quite elastic, and easily separated from the skin.
+The leg of the spherical and pear-shaped raincoat is not clearly expressed; it reaches a height of 5-12 cm with a thickness of 3-4 cm.
 Raincoats belong to category IV.

-As it ages, the pulp of the puffball darkens and turns into a greenish-brown dust (spores), which is easily dispersed by wind or mechanical contact with the fungus.
-AT autumn time big raincoat can scatter up to several billion spores.
-Sometimes they are called "wolf tobacco", "grandfather's tobacco" or fluff.
+As it ages, the pulp of the puffball darkens and turns into greenish-brown dust (spores), which easily scatters when exposed to wind or mechanical contact with the mushroom.
+IN autumn time large raincoat can scatter up to several billion spores.
+They are sometimes called "wolf tobacco", "grandfather tobacco" or fluff.

-These strange mushrooms can be eaten and palatability do not differ from white fungus, at the same time they are forest healers, and some of them are capable of being windsock mushrooms.
+These strange mushrooms can also be eaten taste qualities no different from porcini mushroom, at the same time they are forest healers, and some of them are capable of being windsock mushrooms.
 Raincoats in the forest are like weather vanes for orientation in unfamiliar areas.
-On a typical day in the forest, without a compass, a lost mushroom picker or hunter can determine the direction with the help of a raincoat.
-Knowing the direction of the wind in a given area, even in the stillness of the forest air, shaking off the fruiting body of a dry raincoat, a person will accurately know the direction of an outwardly imperceptible wind.
-Interesting is the use of "smoking mushrooms", or puffballs, by North American turkeys and tribes of African spearmen for hunting.
-When approaching the beast - bison, rhinoceros, lions - even with complete calm, they were able to determine the inconspicuous draft of the air by the behavior of the spores of the raincoat and approached the beast from the side where he could not feel the approach of the hunter.
-Ancient tribes of hunters used a mass of spores of these mushrooms to blind the animal, which was then attacked.
+On an ordinary day in the forest, without a compass, a lost mushroom picker or hunter can determine the direction with the help of a raincoat.
+Knowing the direction of the wind in a given area, even in the stillness of the forest air, shaking off the fruiting body of a dry raincoat, a person will accurately know the direction of the outwardly imperceptible wind.
+Interesting is the use of “smoking mushrooms”, or puffballs, by North American Indians and tribes of African spearmen when hunting.
+When approaching an animal - bison, rhinoceroses, lions - they, even in complete calm, were able to determine the inconspicuous draft of air by the behavior of the puffball spores and approached the animal from the side where it could not feel the approach of the hunter.
+Ancient tribes of hunters used masses of spores of these mushrooms to blind the animal, which they then attacked.

-AT old times raincoat spores were used as a hemostatic agent, called magic powder.
-To this end, barbers kept the skins of raincoats in jars.
-In dried form, the raincoat was used during medical operations in veterinary medicine: cut bloody veins and wounds were sprinkled on them, since it has a “compressive and drying” force.
-In the domestic literature it is indicated that it is enough to apply a white slurry from the pulp of a young kolobok or the inner shell of an old powder coat to the wound, when the “tobacco” has flown out of it, and the blood coagulates, the pain subsides.
+IN old times Raincoat spores were used as a hemostatic agent and were called magic powder.
+For this purpose, barbers kept the skins of puffballs in jars.
+In its dried form, raincoat was used for medicinal operations in veterinary medicine: it was used to sprinkle cut bloody veins and wounds, since it has “compressive and drying” powers.
+Russian literature indicates that it is enough to apply to the wound a white pulp from the pulp of a young kolobok or the inner shell of an old puffball when the “tobacco” has flown out of it, and the blood coagulates and the pain subsides.
 This hemostatic property of raincoats was previously widely used in partisan practice in the absence of other medicines.

-Naturalists have determined that mature raincoats can also be successfully used in horticulture in the fight against aphids and other pests of trees and shrubs.
+Naturalists have determined that mature raincoats can be successfully used in gardening to control aphids and other pests of trees and shrubs.
 To do this, it is enough to set fire to the dark green filling of a ripe raincoat and fumigate the garden with acrid smoke.
 After a week, the procedure must be repeated.

 From the sleepy swamp all around